onthebusiness/harelang.org/content/blog/2023-08-28-Scaling-the-community.md

-Over the past several weeks, I have been working with the other maintainers and project leaders to discuss possible reforms to the community structure and workflow to reduce bottlenecks and streamline the work, to reduce frustration with slow patch approval and make it easier for people to work autonomously -- and to reduce the, uh, "Drew bottleneck".
+Over the past several weeks, I have been working with the other maintainers and project leaders to discuss possible reforms to the community structure and workflow to reduce bottlenecks and streamline the work, to reduce frustration with slow patch approval and make it easier for people to work autonomously &mdash; and to reduce the, uh, "Drew bottleneck".

-As Hare is organized with a mailing-list-based workflow for preparing, reviewing, and applying patches, we have drawn inspiration from how the largest mail-based project -- Linux -- scaled up to its massive size.
+As Hare is organized with a mailing-list-based workflow for preparing, reviewing, and applying patches, we have drawn inspiration from how the largest mail-based project &mdash; Linux &mdash; scaled up to its massive size.
 I'm fond of the Linux model because it is both effective and simple, so it can be applied to a medium-size project and scale all the way up to the largest free software project in the world.

 To this end, the changes are focused on: